xamarin/xamarin-forms-samples/XamFormsImageResize/README.md

 ---
-name: Xamarin Forms Image Resizer
+name: Xamarin.Forms - Xamarin Forms Image Resizer
 description: This app loads an image that is embedded as a resource in a shared project, resizes it, and then displays it on the screen.
-It's a cross-platform image resizer that works in Xamarin.Forms shared projects and will resize images on iOS, Android, and the Universal Windows Platform.
+It's a cross-platform...
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: